The most dreaded word a rental property owner wants to hear is EVICTION!

 5. Seek Professional Advice

-There’s a big difference between getting information online and seeking professional advice and with so much misinformation readily available it can be hard to decipher what’s helpful or harmful.
+When dealing with evicting tenants in San Diego, there’s a big difference between getting information online and seeking professional advice.
+With so much misinformation readily available it can be hard to decipher what’s helpful or harmful.
 There are local, state, and federal laws that prohibit landlords from taking certain actions against tenants in these situations and these laws can vary state to state.

 It is not legal to remove your tenants personal belongings or change the locks on your rental property just because the tenant is behind on rent or has violated the lease agreement.
 The tenant has rights to the property and violating these rights can lead to other legal implications as well as damage your eviction proceedings.